-- Engaging with the guidance provided by the module supervisor on the duties of the role including the use of teaching materials and preparation. - Engaging in professional development activity relating to teaching, learning and assessment responsibilities. - Undertaking training necessary for the role, including attending the relevant central and departmental inductions, completion of the essential training in the first term, and preparing an application for Associate Fellowship of the HEA through CADENZA.
+- Engaging with the guidance provided by the module supervisor on the duties of the role including the use of teaching materials and preparation. - Engaging in professional development activity relating to teaching, learning and assessment responsibilities. - Undertaking training necessary for the role, including attending the relevant central and departmental inductions, completing the essential training in the first term.